somelinuxguy/cspEndpoint/README.md

 # Just a basic webhook
-For use a CSP reporting URI
+For use as a CSP reporting URI

 ## What it do
 All this does is take a POST and log it.